cfchris/cfc_loader/README.md

 With this package (and removing the inheritance of the old package), I was able to reduce the time to load certain schema items by as much as __95%__.

-The component that took 1,300 ms to load before can be loaded in about 70ms.
+The component that took 1,300 ms to load before can be loaded in about 70 ms.

 ## How do I use it?

+If you want to have a property on a component that should be populated with arrays of components, you will need to use `item_type="path.to.cfc"` on your properties.

+	// example component with a property that is an array of components component accessors=true {
+		property name="id" type="numeric"; // basic
+		property name="options" type="array" item_type="com.foo.Option"; // item_type meta data
+	}

+(It's unfortunate that ColdFusion has no way to document the types of items in an array.
+But, it doesn't. ¯\_(ツ)_/¯.)

 Create an instance of the loader and set the LoadersPath.